 Are you ready to get paid?

 Providing a super account to employers means you’ll start accumulating money in there from the get-go.
-Nominating the same account for every job, means it will be much easier for you to keep track of everything you’re entitled to later on and you’ll accumulate more interest over time (meaning more fun in your retirement).
+Nominating the same account for every job means it will be much easier to keep track of everything you’re entitled to later on, and you’ll accumulate more interest over time (meaning more fun in your retirement).

 Read about your rights and responsibilities

 Before you start working we recommend that you learn about your rights and responsibilities.
 Find out what employers expect from you, and what you can expect from them.
 The best place to start is the Fairwork website.

 You can also read about the workplace health and safety guidelines for your state here:

 - New South Wales

 Don’t stress, you’re not going to get tested on any of this.